 When shingles occurs, it affects only one side of the body, usually in the form of a strip-shaped belt along a single line of nerves.
 The most common areas are the back, upper abdomen or face.
 It can also affect the eyes and more rarely the inner ear.
 Shingles can be very painful, but can be treated.

 You may not transmit shingles to someone who has had chickenpox in the past or has been vaccinated against varicella-zoster virus.
 However, the rash can "accommodate" the varicella-zoster virus.
 Someone who has not had chickenpox or have not been vaccinated against the virus can develop chickenpox if they come into contact with the shingles eruptions.

-About 3% to 5% of people infected with varicella-zoster virus will suffer from shingles at some point in their lives, most of them after the 50 years.
-Shingles is the 15 25 times more likely to occur in HIV-positive people, regardless of their CD4 cell count.
-In other words, the CD4 cell count is low do not need a person to be at risk; the disease can develop even when the immune system appears relatively healthy.
-In HIV-positive individuals with significant suppression of the immune system (cell count CD4 50 below), there is an increased risk of zoster infection elsewhere in the body, including the retina at the back of the eye.
+Approximately 3% to 5% of people infected with the varicella-zoster virus will suffer from shingles at some point in their lives, most of them after 50 years.
+The shingles are from 15 to 25 times more prone to occur in HIV-positive people, regardless of their CD4 cell count.
+In other words, the CD4 cell count need not be low for the person to be at risk; the disease can develop even when the immune system seems relatively healthy.
+In HIV-positive people with significant suppression of the immune system (CD4 cell count below 50), there is an increased risk of zoster infection in other parts of the body, including the retina in the fundus of the eye.
 This can result in rapid blindness.